 - Preheat oven to 450.
 Using the 2 tablespoons of butter, grease four 6-ounce ramekins.
 Sprinkle cocoa powder in ramekins and tap out excess.
 Set ramekins on a large baking sheet.

-- In a double boiler, over simmering water, melt the chocolate with the butter, stirring frequently.
-In a large bowl, beat the eggs and egg yolks with the sugar and salt until thickened and pale.
+- In a separate bowl, beat the eggs and egg yolks with the sugar and salt until thickened and pale.
 I use a whisk for this but you could use a stand mixer or electric mixer.

-- Bake for 12 minutes or until sides of the cakes are firm but centers are soft.
+- Leave the ramekins on the baking sheet and bake 7-9 minutes or until tops of the cakes are barely set and centers are still jiggly.
 Remove from oven and allow cakes to cool in ramekins for 1 minute, then cover with a dessert plate and carefully flip over.
-Let stand 10 seconds and unmold.
+Let stand 10 seconds and remove the ramekins.
 Sprinkle powdered sugar over the top and serve immediately with vanilla ice cream or homemade whipped cream.